-Project Status: The Katy Freeway HOT Lanes project did not receive Value Pricing funds, however the project obtained the authority to toll through the Value Pricing Program in 2002.
+Project Status: The Katy Freeway HOT Lanes project did not receive Value Pricing funds; however the project obtained the authority to toll through the Value Pricing Program in 2002.

-July- September 2006 Update:
+January - March 2007 Update: Two sections have been completed and construction has now begun on all the remaining sections of the roadway:

-Two sections have been completed and construction continues on six of the nine sections of the roadway:
+- Washington Ave to E of I-610 (West Loop) Interchange

 - I-10/I-610 (West Loop) interchange,

 - East of Kirkwood to East of Beltway 8 this includes the BW 8 direct connectors

 - East of Eldridge to East of Kirkwood

 - East of Beltway 8 to East of Campbell

 - East of Campbell to East of Silber

 - West of SH 6 to East of Eldridge

 To date, all sections under construction are still on or ahead of schedule.
-The last section to go for bid is located east of I-610 and has been rescheduled for letting in November 2006.
+The last section to go for bid is located east of I-610 and was awarded to Balfour Beatty Construction.
+All construction should be finished by the first quarter of 2009 with the managed lanes becoming operational by the fall of 2008.